Certora/Examples/CVLByExample/InternalFunctionsFromCVL/README.md

 ## Overview

-This repository provides an example of calling internal functions directly from a CVL specification file.
+This repository provides an example of calling internal functions directly from a CVL specification file, when using `--allow_internal_function_calls` attribute.

 ## Solidity Contracts